Ear Piercing Types – Curate Your Ears With These Ear Piercing Styles!

 Healing period: 1 month.

-You can change the jewelry after three months of healing time.
-The size and space of the lobe provide a multitude of placement options.
-And it is your preference.
-While some women prefer multiple lobe piercings, some prefer a single standard lobe piercing.
+You’ll need to stick with the same jewelry until after three months of healing time.
+The size and space of the lobe offer numerous placement options, depending on your preference.
+While some women opt for multiple lobe piercings, others prefer a single standard lobe piercing.

 Upper Lobe Piercing